 Published: October 4, 2019

-Are you having a difficult time deciding if self-publishing is right for your book, or if maybe you should you seek a publisher instead?
-At Luminare Press, we never discourage any author from trying to get a traditional publishing contract, but we know that these days such contracts are few and far between.
+Are you having a difficult time deciding if self-publishing is right for you?
+At Luminare Press, we never discourage an author from trying to get a traditional publishing contract, but we know that these days such contracts are few and far between.

 What are the pros of traditional publishing?